As an Amazon Associate we earn from qualifying purchases.

 - Let’s add to that the resistance to change we can find in the doctors.
 Why replace a diagnosis tool that already works and has proved to be reliable for decades for another one that I know nothing about, and is more expensive?

-However, there are multiple benefits we can obtain from electronic stethoscopes.
-Actually, more and more doctors are choosing to take the plunge to digital stethoscopes.
-If this is your case, if you are assessing the possibility of purchasing one of them.
-What are your alternatives?
+However, there are many benefits we can enjoy from using electronic stethoscopes.
+More and more doctors are choosing to take the plunge into digital stethoscopes.
+If this is your case if you are assessing the possibility of purchasing one of them.
+What are the best electronic stethoscopes, vs your analog alternatives?

-Let’s have a look at the most popular models in the market.
+Let’s have a look at our review of the best digital stethoscopes on the market.

 Chance didn’t make Littmann the leading brand in the electronic stethoscopes market.
-It is the company with the longest trajectory and the most valued by medicine professionals.
-At the moment, Littmann is marketing two different stethoscope models: 3200 and 3100.
+It is the company with the longest trajectory and the most valued by medical professionals.
+At the moment, Littmann is marketing two different stethoscope models: 8480 and 8570.